Transgender rights in the United States: Federal ID for persons not born in the United States

-Third gender option
+Third gender option at the federal level

 The United States does not currently recognize non-binary gender at a national level.
 Some states offer legal documentation of a third gender on birth certificates, driver's licenses, and/or state ID.
 Previously issued passports using the gender marker "X" remain valid until their expiration date.

 From 2021 to 2025, the U.S. federal government recognized a third gender option on passports or other national identity documents, joining other countries including Australia, New Zealand, India, Nepal, Pakistan, Bangladesh, Germany, Malta, and Canada with similar recognition.
 Third genders have traditionally been acknowledged in a number of Native American cultures as "two spirit" people, in traditional Hawaiian culture as the māhū, and as the fa'afafine in American Samoa.
 Similarly, immigrants from traditional cultures that acknowledge a third gender would benefit from such a reform, including the muxe gender in southern Mexico and the hijra of south Asian cultures.

-On June 10, 2016, an Oregon circuit court ruled that a resident, Elisa Rae Shupe, could obtain a non-binary gender designation.
-The Transgender Law Center believes this to be "the first ruling of its kind in the U.S." On September 26, 2016, intersex California resident Sara Kelly Keenan became the second person in the United States to legally change her gender to 'non-binary', citing Shupe's case as inspiration.
-Keenan obtained a birth certificate with an intersex sex marker.
-Ohio had issued a 'hermaphrodite' sex marker in 2012.

 The State Department issued the first passport with an "X" gender marker on October 27, 2021.
 In January 2025, Donald Trump signed Executive Order 14168 to revoke the recognition of a third gender, and on January 22, 2025, Secretary of State Marco Rubio directed the Department of State to suspend all applications seeking a sex marker change or a nonbinary "X" sex marker.